codechips/FooocusPlus/readme.md

 <br/><br/>
 1. After your downloads are complete, first install 7-Zip.

-2. Next, extract the _program archive_ to create a FooocusPlus folder.
+2. Next, extract the _program archive_ to create a FooocusPlus folder in the root of the drive, E:\ for example.
 The FooocusPlus folder will contain the FooocusPlusAI folder, the UserDir folder and two batch files.

 3. Next, extract the _python_embedded_ library archive into the FooocusPlus folder.